 However, there is a wide range of hardware options out there, and knowing where to start isn't always easy.
 Use our guide to learn some of the basic types of switches.

 Types of Switches

-The three types of mechanical switches are linear, tactile, and clicky.
-They each have a distinct feel when pressed and are suited to different kinds of users.
+There are three types of mechanical switches: linear, tactile, and clicky.
+They each have a distinct feel when pressed and are made for different kinds of users.

 Making Your Choice

 At AZIO, we offer mechanical keyboards with a variety of mechanical switches.
 The Retro Classic comes with tactile Kailh Brown switches that are both clicky and responsive.
-The FOQO Keyboard gives the user a choice between Gateron Blue, Yellow, or Brown switches - opening more options depending on preference.
+The FOQO Keyboard features Gateron Brown switches for a smooth and tactile typing experience.
 For more information about mechanical switches, ask our AZIO experts or learn more at www.mechanicalkeyboards.com.